syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/audio.md

 The selected audio can be uploaded to the required destination using the controller action below.
 Map this method name in [InsertAudioSettings.SaveUrl](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorAudioSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorAudioSettings_SaveUrl) and provide the required destination path through [InsertAudioSettings.Path](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorAudioSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorAudioSettings_Path) properties.

-> If you want to insert lower-sized audio files in the editor and don't want a specific physical location for saving audio, you can opt to save the format as `Base64`.
+N> If you want to insert lower-sized audio files in the editor and don't want a specific physical location for saving audio, you can opt to save the format as `Base64`.

 In the following code blocks, you can insert the audio files which are saved in the specified path.